nestjs/docs.nestjs.com/content/openapi/types-and-parameters.md

 > info **Hint** Any **decorator** that takes `enum` as a property will also take `enumName`.

-#### Examples Of Properties
+#### Property value examples

-You can set a single example for a property by utilizing the `example` key like this:
+You can set a single example for a property by using the `example` key, like this:

 ```typescript
 @ApiProperty({